 - “Would you like your existing solution better if it did X?”

 When you use the word “would”, you’re making a thinly veiled attempt to validate your product…not their problem.
 Don’t do that.
 See Rule #1.

 In addition, when you ask about the future, you’re asking your customer to predict it.
 She can’t do that.
 She’ll try, but she’ll be wrong.
 Listening to wrong answers can only serve to harm you (“75% of people I talked to said they wanted…”, “Half of the interviewees said they’d pay $20″, etc.) – they’re all bad guesses.
 There are better ways to answer those questions.

 How To Interview

 There are five questions I use to form my customer interviews.
 Start with these, and you’ll not only to learn about your customer’s problems, you’ll learn if they’re worth solving (and how to solve them):

-The trickiest part is figuring out what to put in the blank for Question #1.
+The trickiest part is figuring out what to put in the blank for Question #1, but I’ve created an Interview Script Generator that will do the heavy lifting for you!
 You don’t want to be so specific that you tell them about the problem you want to solve.
 For example, imagine you want to build Yelp for Vegetarians…

 But you also don’t want to be so broad that you’re inviting discussion about a range of problems you have no interest in solving: